sageerify/sageerify/README.md

 - 💡 Passionate about building dynamic websites for **portfolios**, **blogs**, and **financial advisory platforms**.
 - 🤝 Open to collaborating on **frontend** and **backend projects**.
 - 💬 Ask me about **web development**, **backend systems**, or my projects!
 - ⚡ Fun fact: I love exploring new technologies, solving problems, and hiking in my free time.
+- 📫 How to reach me s.hunzai100@gmail.com

 <br />